willclarktech/apollo-redux-server/README.md

 That’s where the logging comes in.
 Try applying a few mutations, then stop the server and restart it.
 Your app should be right back where it left off.

 Every action that comes in is logged to an append-only store in JSON format.
-To return the app state to a given point in its history you only need to initialise a new redux store and run through all the actions up until the point you require:
+To return the app state to a given point in its history you only need to initialize a new redux store and run through all the actions up until the point you require:

 ```js
 // from src/redux/reducer.js